 “When people are overwhelmed and cannot successfully defend themselves, they often feel ashamed.
 When they act violently, they are seeking justice and vengence for having been ashamed” (p.
 180).

-Trauma is more prevalent than we might think according to Levine.
+Trauma is more prevalent than we might think, according to Levine.
 He points out that the definition of trauma is unhelpful because it assumes that trauma is related to events “outside of the usual human experience” (p.
 24).
 Alternatively, he points out the obvious fact that each human being is unique so events that cause trauma in one person might not in another.
-Research has illustrated this some people suffer trauma after a car crash or experience of war but others don’t.
-The key then is too look at symptoms of trauma or specifically how sensations in the body cause people to behave in certain ways (p.
+Research has illustrated this, some people suffer trauma after a car crash or experience of war but others don’t.
+Interestingly, Levine asserts that many of us have experienced trauma in our lives but we have ignored the sensations in the body that telegraph trauma and/or we are not aware that our unhelpful behaviour is linked to these experiences.
+The key is to look at symptoms of trauma or specifically how sensations in the body cause people to behave in certain ways (p.
 66).
-Interestingly, Levine assets that many of us have experienced trauma in our lives but we have not related ignored the sensations in the body that telegraph trauma and/or we are not aware that our unhelpful behaviour is linked to these experiences.

 Levine advocates Somatic Experiencing (p.
 119) as the key resolving trauma and this require a rediscovery of awareness of the body and attitude of non-judgement.
 “Somatic experiencing is a gentle step-by-step approach to the renegotiation of trauma.
 It enables us to escape the fracturing of ourselves and returns us to complete and competent whole”.
 He argues that “These mechanisms originate in the nervous system; you experience them in the body.
 It is in your body – with the nervous system fully engaged and accessed through the felt sense – that you will be successful in working with it (p.
 152-153).
 Re-engaging with the body requires us to slow down and consciously bring our awareness of our inner experience.
 To slow down and direct our awareness to the body so that we begin to become aware of our felt sense is the key to the process of resolving trauma.
 Once this is achieved Levine argues that it is possible to renegotiation trauma and allowing the energy trapped in the body to be released.
 An interesting definition is offered